hermonochy/QuizMaster/README.md

 # Quiz

 This Python code consists of two parts: a Quiz Creator and a Quiz Game.
 The Quiz Creator tool allows you to add, edit, delete, save, and load quiz questions.
-Quiz Creator depends on PySimpleGUI.
+Quiz Creator uses PySimpleGUI.
 The Quiz Game, built with pygame, lets you play the quiz with timed questions.

 ## How to Use